daattali/shinycodeviewer/README.md

 shinyApp(ui, server)
 ```

-### Example 2: Let user choose which lines are editable, how many lines to skip, which line shows an error, whether to show chunk numbers, and use custom actions
+### Example 2: Let user choose which chunks are editable, how many chunks to skip, which chunk shows an error, whether to show chunk numbers, and use custom actions

 ```r
 library(shiny)